 Cost of Neofect

-But it’s more flexible, but yeah, to buy like, it’s currently it’s about like $2,000 and we’ve been on the market in the United States since2015 and we started like selling it to like, you know, home patients or home customers like since 2017.
+But it’s more flexible, but yeah, to buy like, it’s currently it’s about like $2,000 and we’ve been on the market in the United States since and we started like selling it to like, you know, home patients or home customers like since 2017.

-Right, so, are you starting to see that there’s some uptake in the rehabilitation hospitals and in the therapy hospitals?
+Right, so, are you starting to see that there’s some uptake in the rehabilitation hospitals and the therapy hospitals?

 Absolutely, yeah.
-So a lot of the larger hospitals in the states like you know, NewYork Presbyterian or like New York university or Stanford and like, you know, you name it, like a lot of like major hospitals like they studied, you know, they’re our customers now.
+So a lot of the larger hospitals in the states like you know, NewYork Presbyterian or like New York University or Stanford and like, you know, you name it, like a lot of like major hospitals like they studied, you know, they’re our customers now.

-And then Stanford university has already like published, you know, like research paper about, you know, like about our home device.
+And then Stanford University has already like published, you know, like research paper about, you know, like about our home device.
 And there’s like, you know, more research going on by Stanford too.

 Is it available in other countries outside the United States yet?

-For Home program, pretty much the US is the only country that we’re doing and like because of many reasons, but we do have the devices, I mean, just like, you know, like how you remember about, you know, how you rehab, you go to the hospital?
+For the Home program, pretty much the US is the only country that we’re doing and like because of many reasons, but we do have the devices, I mean, just like, you know, like how you remember about, you know, how you rehab, you go to the hospital?

 Well, doesn’t sound like you’re doing much yet in the Asia Pacific area.
-So when you finally get that get that far away and I understand the world is a big place like I get it right. (inaudible) far away, that’d be amazing.
+So when you finally get that get that far away and I understand the world is a big place like I get it right. (inaudible) Far away, that’d be amazing.